-Since I had been diagnosed with high functioning autism as an elementary schooler and struggle with social cues, I assumed all of his abuse was my fault.
+Since I had been diagnosed with high-functioning autism as an elementary schooler and struggle with social cues, I assumed all of his abuse was my fault.
 I have a hard time with body language, and he knew that, given that he was my boyfriend for months before the first offense happened.
 He took advantage of me anyway.
 The first time it happened, I said, “I’m not interested in sex.”
 I wanted to wait until I was married.
-He backed me into a corner, forced me to take some very strong prescription pain pills that pretty much knocked me unconscious, and disrobed me.
+He backed me into a corner, forced me to take some powerful prescription pain pills that nearly knocked me unconscious, and disrobed me.

 The horror continued throughout my last semester of high school.
-My abuser told everyone that it was something he really wanted to do with me, because he “loved” me.
+My abuser told everyone that it was something he wanted to do with me because he “loved” me.
 That was what I told everyone else too.
 I thought it was consensual.
 I finished my high school education completely oblivious to the fact that a felony had been committed against me.
 At 17, I just thought that it was unwanted sex.
-Secretly, I blamed my autism and myself: I thought it was “my fault” because I “wasn’t good socially”.
-To me, at the time, it wasn’t rape; it was just “bad sex”.
+Secretly, I blamed my autism and myself: I figured it was “my fault” because I “wasn’t good socially.”
+To me, at the time, it wasn’t rape; it was just “bad sex.”

 Shortly after I turned 21 in 2008, a friend referred me to the rape center on my college center.
 Through the help of the Advocate at the center, I went from saying, “I had sex with him,” and finally learned how to say, “He raped me.”
 At the time, it was one of the worst things that had ever happened to me.

 Throughout my volunteer time, I realized that I wanted to help women who have experienced date rape (or any other kind of sexual crime, for that matter).
 In college, I became passionate about spreading awareness about the issues of date rape and domestic violence.
-Ultimately, music, my major at the time, became a field of study that I was pursuing only because I was nearly finished with it.
+Ultimately, music, my major at the time, I pursued as a field of study solely because I was near finishing.

 After I graduated college in May 2010, I spent a year in seminary in my hometown after graduating college.
-I thought that a seminary degree would help me the most with helping other survivors.
-I left seminary, and started working as a Volunteer Advocate at a local nonprofit rape crisis center.
+I thought that a degree from seminary school would help me the most with helping other survivors.
+I left school and started working as a Volunteer Advocate at a local nonprofit rape crisis center.
 Through that organization, I now speak publicly about my experience.

 When I was in college, this was the worst thing that had ever happened to me.
-Almost 2 years after my last therapy session for the rape, I have turned the bad into something good.
-Through the rape, I lost my youth, but have gained the ability to live more spiritually, live life to the fullest, and have a deeper compassion for others.
+Almost two years after my last therapy session for the rape, I have turned the bad into something good.
+Through the sexual assault, I lost my youth, but have gained the ability to live more spiritually, live life to the fullest, and have a deeper compassion for others.
 I’ve grown into a woman that I am proud to call my friend, autistic disorder or not.

 Presently, I am hoping to become a social worker.
 I have decided to make my research interest about the violence against women.
 I am also interested in the issue of violence against women with disabilities.